A monthly update highlighting key market indicators that are most relevant for pension plans. For institutional clients only.

 Unless otherwise stated, references herein to "LGIM", "we" and "us" are meant to capture the global conglomerate that includes Legal & General Investment Management Ltd. (a U.K. FCA authorized adviser), LGIM International Limited (a U.S. SEC registered investment adviser and U.K. FCA authorized adviser), Legal & General Investment Management America, Inc. (a U.S. SEC registered investment adviser) and Legal & General Investment Management Asia Limited (a Hong Kong SFC registered adviser).
 The LGIM Stewardship Team acts on behalf of all such locally authorized entities.

 LGIM America's Pension Solutions Monitor, which estimates the health of a typical US corporate defined benefit pension plan, estimates that pension funding ratios moderately increased throughout August 2022.
-Based on market movements, the average funding ratio is estimated to have increased from 95.0 percent to 95.6 percent over the month.
+Based on market movements, the average funding ratio is estimated to have increased from 95.0% to 95.6% over the month.

 Equity markets had a weak month with Global Equities1 and the S&P 500 dropping 3.6% and 4.1%, respectively.
 Plan discount rates2 were estimated to have increased roughly 43 basis points over the month with the Treasury component increasing 40 basis points and the credit component widening a touch by 3 basis points.
 Plan assets with a traditional “60/40” asset allocation decreased 3.3%; however, the fall in liabilities outweighed the drop in assets over the month, resulting in a 0.6% increase in funding ratios.